Equal access to healthcare is a basic human right, and in Australia we expect it.

 Reducing health disparity for Aboriginal and Torres Strait Islander peoples requires a whole of organisation understanding of respect of cultural differences and needs, and a commitment to applying this understanding across all areas of the health service.

-The Aboriginal and Torres Strait Islander Health Leadership Advisory Council (ATSIHLAC) has been established so that key positions strongly connected and trusted in the Aboriginal and Torres Strait Islander communities can strategically advice and support the South West Hospital and Health Service to deliver culturally capable, compassionate care that is patient centred and valued by our Aboriginal and Torres Strait Islander peoples and families.
+The Aboriginal and Torres Strait Islander Health Leadership Advisory Council (ATSILAC) has been established so that key positions strongly connected and trusted in the Aboriginal and Torres Strait Islander communities can strategically advice and support the South West Hospital and Health Service to deliver culturally capable, compassionate care that is patient centred and valued by our Aboriginal and Torres Strait Islander peoples and families.

 Working in real partnerships with Aboriginal Medical Services and other local service providers; engagement with our Aboriginal and Torres Strait Islander Elders and Aboriginal and Torres Strait Islander communities are two critical enablers to achieving success in Closing the Gap on health inequities.
 We know that ‘Aboriginal and Torres Strait Islander health’ means not just the physical wellbeing of an individual but refers to the social, emotional and cultural wellbeing of the whole community.
 Effective governance for designing ‘trusted’ service models for Aboriginal and Torres Strait Islander communities requires there to be a cultural ‘match’, as legitimacy is grounded in culturally based standards, values and systems of authority.
 Leadership includes strong vision and direction from Elders in family and community (both male and female) and strong role models who have time to listen and advice.
-ATSIHLAC members will play a vital role in the support of strong and smart Aboriginal and Torres Strait Islander local leaders who are capable of acknowledging, embracing and developing a strong sense of Indigenous cultural identity within their communities.
+ATSILAC members will play a vital role in the support of strong and smart Aboriginal and Torres Strait Islander local leaders who are capable of acknowledging, embracing and developing a strong sense of Indigenous cultural identity within their communities.